michauhl/RBPBench/README.md

 the test thus can give clues on which RBPs preferentially bind to the provided regions.
 Note that the test is only informative if the scores are themselves informative w.r.t.
 RBP binding (e.g., not all the same), or e.g. if not all or too many of the input regions contain motif hits.
+For p-value interpretation, two test **effect sizes** are provided as well (RBC ES: rank-biserial correlation effect size, CL ES: common language effect size).
+RBC ES has a range from -1 to +1, where 0 means no effect, +1 means all hit region scores are greater than non-hit region scores, and -1 means all hit region scores are smaller that non-hit region scores.
+CL ES has a range 0 to +1.
+It denotes the probability that a random score from the hit region group exceeds one from the non-hit region group.
+A CL ES of 0.5 means there is no effect, > 0.5 means hit region scores tend to be higher, and < 0.5 means hit region scores tend to be lower.

 The test results are output in the [output tables](#hit-statistics-table-files), as well as in the HTML reports.
 The test can also check for significantly lower scores (change via `--wrs-mode`).
 Moreover, in `rbpbench batch`,